Code of Governance

 15. Selection and Appointment of Board Director Policy

-The policy provides guidelines for selection and appointment of a new Board Director in Arc.
+This policy provides guidelines that govern the process of selecting, appointing and re-appointing candidates for the role of Board Director in Arc.
+More information can be found in our website.
 More information can be found here:

 Selection and Appointment of Board Director Policy